Ann Maglinte, Artist

 Author

-I have been and artist and craftsperson all my life.
+I have been an artist and craftsperson all my life.
 I have lived in Willits for over 30 years and am very active in the art community.
-I am a board member of the Willits Center for the Arts, and have been the recipient of several arts grants and artist residencies in the local schools.
+I have been the recipient of several arts grants and artist residencies in the local schools.
+I have been teaching watercolor for Mendocino College for 16 years.

 Archives